datastaxdevs/workshop-ai-as-api/README.md

 But, if you re-launch the very same `curl` command (try it!), the response will have `"from_cache"` set to `true`: this is the caching mechanism at work.

-We could play a bit more with the API, but to do so, let us move to a friendlier interface, offered for free by FastAPI: the Swagger UI.
+You could play a bit more with the API, but to do so, let us move to a friendlier interface, offered for free by FastAPI: the Swagger UI.